×

 “The new paper studied the CO2 being released from ancient rocks as they are weathered away by the world’s rivers.
 That CO2 has an isotopic fingerprint identical to fossil fuels: devoid of 14C and depleted in 13C.
 What’s more, there is far more of it being emitted than previously believed.
 In fact the new paper says the amount of ancient carbon coming from rivers is on the same scale as the net land sink (the amount absorbed minus the amount released each year).
 Right now models don’t account for it at all.”

 What does it all mean?
 At the very least that the carbon cycle models and carbon budget calculations on which so much climate policy relies are wildly inaccurate.
-Nature is a major source of old carbon, not just humans and nature is absorbing far more than we have assumed up to now so they have both outputs and inputs very wrong.
+Nature, rather than just humans, is a major source of old carbon, and moreover nature is absorbing far more than we have assumed up to now so they have both outputs and inputs very wrong.
 Putting these errors together, Wielicki notes:

 “These findings don’t erase the human footprint on climate.
 Fossil fuel emissions are real, measurable, and significant.
 But they do expose cracks in our understanding.
 If plants absorb more CO₂, oceans outgas more than expected, or rivers add uncounted ancient carbon, our models may overestimate humanity’s share of the CO₂ rise.”